microsoft/omi/Unix/doc/setup-ntlm-omi.md

-A more secure method of authentication uses Secure Protected Negotitation protocol (SPNEGO), which enables negotiation of the security protcol from a selection of options, Currently the only option available with omi is the *NT Lan Manager protocol, version 2 (NTLMV2)* which is an improvment over Basic auth in two ways.
+A more secure method of authentication uses Secure Protected Negotitation protocol (SPNEGO), which enables negotiation of the security protcol from a selection of options, Currently the only option available with omi is the *NT Lan Manager protocol, version 2 (NTLMV2)* which is an improvement over Basic auth in two ways.

 - The password is hashed using an irreversable algorithm, so the password is more secure than Basic.